 These boots are superb for technical mountaineering and ice climbing.

 - Climbing performance snow, ice and rock (exception to wet rock)

 - Lace eyelet locking system allows boot to be tightened in three sections

 - Good rocker and stiff sole with just enough flex in toe

-These boots saw extensive use this past season in New Hampshire's White Mountains ranging from alpine/ice climbing in Crawford Notch and Mt Washington to general mountaineering/hiking on the trail.
+These boots saw extensive use these past two seasons in New Hampshire's White Mountains ranging from alpine/ice climbing in Crawford Notch and Mt Washington to general mountaineering/hiking on the trail.
 For me, these were an evolution in boots up from the Lowa Mountain Expert GTX, which is also a great boot for more general mountaineering.
-The Weisshorns are basically the Mtn Expert on steroids.
+The Weisshorns are almost like the Mtn Expert on steroids.

 I'm an 8 1/2 and went with a 9 as it appeared sizing up was the best option.
 Weisshorns seem a bit wider in the forefoot compared to Nepals.
-Very comfortable with little to no hot spots or heel lift and outstanding climbing performance on WI2 and WI3 ice and snow.
+Very comfortable with little to no hot spots or heel lift and outstanding climbing performance on WI2-3-4 ice.
 10+ miles hikes go without a hitch as there is just enough flex in toe to allow comfortable hiking on flat, uneven and rocky terrain.
 I did not find there to be any "sloppy" footing for placement in the ice compared to LS Nepals.

-These boots were the warmest at temperatures 0 and above, yet as long as I didn't remain stationary for more than 10-15 minutes temps down to -20 F were manageable even in less than 1' of snow.
-Waterproofing appears to stay true even in 1' of wet spring snow, although I assume at some point I will have to treat them (leather boots).
-Crampons compatibility great with BD Cyborg Pro and Serac hybrid crampons.
+These boots were the warmest at temperatures 0 and above, yet as long as I did not remain stationary for more than 10-15 minutes temps down to -20 F were manageable even in less than 1' of snow.
+Waterproofing appears to stay true even in 1' of wet spring snow, although I assume at some point I will treat them (leather boots).
+Crampons compatibility was great with BD Cyborg Pro and Serac hybrid crampons.